tinygo-org/tinygo-site/content/microcontrollers/machine/arduino-nano.md

 func (a ADC) Get() uint16
 ```

-Get returns the current value of a ADC pin in the range 0..0xffff.
+Get returns the current value of a ADC pin, in the range 0..0xffff.
+The AVR
+has an ADC of 10 bits precision so the lower 6 bits will be zero.